 There is a wide network of minibuses.
 The fare is normally displayed on the window inside the minibus.
 You may need to pass your money to the driver via other passengers.

 There is no metro connection to Kyiv city centre from Boryspil International Airport.
 The most convenient way to reach the city centre is by taxi.
 Alternatively you can take the ‘Sky Bus’ from the airport to the city centre (via Kharkivska metro station to the South Station of Kyiv-Pasazhirskyy train station).
-Sky Buses go from Terminals B and F. You can buy a ticket from the driver or at the ticket office of Kiy Avia in Terminals B and F.
+Sky Buses depart from Terminal D only.
+You can buy a ticket from the driver.

 A number of local companies offer tours to Chernobyl.
 Some areas around the reactor are covered by an exclusion zone, and you may need to get a permit and travel with a guide.
 According to the International Atomic Energy Agency, although some of the radioactive isotopes released into the atmosphere still linger, they are at tolerable exposure levels for limited periods of time.